kulttuuri/SlackNotifications/README.md

 require_once("$IP/extensions/SlackNotifications/SlackNotifications.php");
 // Required.
 Your Slack incoming webhook URL.
 Read more from here: https://api.slack.com/incoming-webhooks
 $wgSlackIncomingWebhookUrl = "";
 // Required.
-Name the message will appear be sent from.
+Name the message will appear to be sent from.
+Change this to whatever you wish it to be.
-$wgSlackFromName = "Wiki";
+$wgSlackFromName = $wgSitename;
 // URL into your MediaWiki installation with the trailing /.
 $wgWikiUrl		= "http://your_wiki_url/";
 // Wiki script name.
 Leave this to default one if you do not have URL rewriting enabled.